 There’s always a new adventure in Britain’s capitals – and even their most famous landmarks have surprises in store.
-In London, reach new heights as you climb the O2’s iconic domed roof for a thrilling perspective of the Olympic Park and Canary Wharf – or toast the view from the London Eye’s ‘Pub Pod’, a fresh spin on this classic must-do.
+In London, visitors can reach new heights as they climb the O2’s iconic domed roof for a thrilling perspective of the Olympic Park and Canary Wharf – or toast the view from the London Eye’s ‘Pub Pod’, a fresh spin on this classic must-do.

 But London isn’t the only capital that’s doing things differently.
 In Cardiff, see Wales from a new angle with Bay Island Voyages, on a speedboat tour of the coastline, Cardiff Bay, or even Steep Holm – a wild island in the Bristol Channel, home to peregrine falcons and muntjac deer.
 Meanwhile in Scotland, Edinburgh Castle breathes new life into its history with a star-studded audio tour, featuring the likes of Oscar nominee Saoirse Ronan and Outlander’s Andrew Gower.
-Up for a challenge?
-Adventure Yoga runs outdoor workshops atop Arthur’s Seat, Edinburgh’s ancient volcano, and Alien Rock’s climbing walls extend high into the rafters of a beautiful 19th-century church.
+If visitors are up for a challenge, Adventure Yoga runs outdoor workshops atop Arthur’s Seat, Edinburgh’s ancient volcano, and Alien Rock’s climbing walls extend high into the rafters of a beautiful 19th-century church.

-Grab your most garish outfits, and sweep your hair into an audacious updo: Lady Whistledown is hosting the Bridgerton Ball in London from February – and you’re invited.
-At a top-secret ballroom in Wembley, you’ll step into the decadent world of high-society England for a Secret Cinema inspired evening of dancing, dining and everything in between.
+Visitors can grab their most garish outfits, and sweep their hair into an audacious updo as Lady Whistledown is hosting the Bridgerton Ball in London from February – and they’re invited.
+At a top-secret ballroom in Wembley, visitors can step into the decadent world of high-society England for a Secret Cinema inspired evening of dancing, dining and everything in between.
 Each guest will be assigned a character for a memorable foray into Regency life.
 What scandal awaits?
-Will you be a scoundrel or a saint?
+Will they be a scoundrel or a saint?
 There’s only one way to find out…

-Big fan of Doctor Who and Sherlock?
-Cardiff Castle’s Film Locations Tour reveals its starring role in the hit TV series.
+If visitors are a big fan of Doctor Who and Sherlock, Cardiff Castle’s Film Locations Tour reveals its starring role in the hit TV series.
 Or, follow in the footsteps of rugby legends and football heroes on a Champion Lap of Honour tour of Cardiff’s Principality Stadium.
-You’ll be in great company: everyone from the Rolling Stones to Beyoncé have played here, too.
+Visitors will be in great company: everyone from the Rolling Stones to Beyoncé have played here, too.

 To experience the wonders of cutting-edge tech, look to Liverpool’s new exhibition The History Whisperer – an XR (extended reality) storytelling experience in St George’s Hall.
 With its rousing soundtrack and interactive displays, it’s a fresh way to explore this historic concert venue, once lauded by Queen Victoria.
 Also new for this year, StoryTrails promises a futuristic look at Britain’s cities and towns as part of Unboxed, where virtual reality provides a walking tour with a difference.
 Available in London, Bristol, Sheffield and more, it’s also set to feature immersive historical footage from the BBC, which celebrates its centenary in 2022.